What do we gain and what do we lose when we treat the world as binary?

 Many of us think we are fact-based but then we also dismiss evidence that we don’t agree with or which contradicts our worldview (a.k.a. the things we believe or need to be true for some other reason).
 It’s difficult to not be defensive about our opinions or our previous positions.
 It’s easy to believe we are fact-based.

-I believe it’s possible, but not easy.
+I believe it’s possible to bridge this gap, but it’s not easy.

 To become more faith-based we need to learn to trust our instincts more, stop questioning, stop doubting and stop waiting for evidence before acting.

-To become more fact-based we need to develop the confidence to change our mind when presented with a better option, and then work over time to make that a habit.
+To become more fact-based we need to develop the confidence to change our mind when presented with a better option, then work over time to make that a habit.

 If we do that we increase our influence and save a lot of frustration.